Employee takes 12 months’ parental leave

 Alex and Toni recently arranged to take care of Toni’s sister’s newborn twins (their nieces).
 Toni’s sister has agreed that Alex and Toni will look after the babies permanently, but she doesn’t want them to adopt the children.

 Alex wants to take primary carer leave to look after the baby girls.
-As Alex has been employed fulltime with the same employer for several years Alex meets the time criteria.
+As Alex has been employed fulltime with the same employer for several years, Alex is eligible for parental leave.

 After looking at the Inland Revenue website, Alex successfully applies for a parental leave payment to help with their finances.